+Our World

+Destructive World

-Our World Destructive World Resourceful World
+Resourceful World

-Pupils will also be required to fill in a Fieldwork Notebook based on their own personal experiences on a designated topic e.g. Our World: How is the UK changing?
+Students will also be required to fill in a Fieldwork Notebook based on their own personal experiences on a designated topic e.g. Our World: How is the UK changing?

-Further to this pupils will also be required to complete a project based on an area of specification such as Resourceful World: Why should tropical rainforests matter to us?
-Pupils must be prepared to take on a very practical based and hands on subject, no matter what the weather!
+Further to this students will also be required to complete a project based on an area of specification such as Resourceful World: Why should tropical rainforests matter to us?
+Students must be prepared to take on a very practical based and hands on subject, no matter what the weather!

-Sports Leaders Award
+Sports Leaders Award - AQA Award